Pediatric Dentistry

 Timing for Dental Alignment Consultation

-If you have concerns about your child’s dental alignment, please consult us early.
-The period of transition from baby teeth to permanent teeth (around ages 6–12) is when dental alignment and bite change significantly, requiring attention.
-Early detection of issues and starting treatment at the appropriate time can lead to better treatment outcomes.
+If you have any concerns about your child’s tooth alignment, please consult us early.
+The period when primary teeth are replaced by permanent teeth (around ages 6 to 12) is a time of significant change in alignment and bite.
+Therefore, caution is necessary during this stage.
+Detecting problems early and starting treatment at the appropriate time increases the likelihood of achieving better results.
 We also accept consultations for “pediatric orthodontics in Mita.”

 Options if Orthodontic Treatment is Necessary

-Depending on your child’s dental alignment, orthodontic treatment may be necessary.
-Orthodontic treatment options include:
+Depending on the state of the child’s tooth alignment, orthodontic treatment may be necessary.
+Main treatment methods include the following:

-- Removable appliance orthodontics: Uses removable devices to promote jaw growth or move teeth.
+- Removable Appliance Orthodontics: A treatment method using removable devices to encourage jaw growth or move teeth.

-- Wire orthodontics: Attaches brackets to the tooth surface and uses wires to move teeth.
+- Wire Orthodontics: A treatment method where brackets are attached to the tooth surface and wires are used to move the teeth.

-The most suitable treatment method varies depending on your child’s dental alignment, age, and living environment.
-At our clinic, we propose the optimal treatment method for your child.
+The most suitable treatment method depends on the alignment, age, and lifestyle environment.
+Our clinic will propose the optimal treatment for your child.

 SACHI Dental Clinic’s Approach to Pediatric Orthodontics

-At our clinic, we provide orthodontic treatment tailored to your child’s growth and development.
-Starting treatment early can control jaw growth and reduce the risk of needing comprehensive orthodontic treatment in the future.
-Additionally, to ensure children enjoy their visits, our female director and staff are committed to gentle and attentive care.
-If you are looking for orthodontic treatment with minimal burden on your child in the Shiba Park area, please consult us.
+Our clinic provides orthodontic treatment tailored to your child’s growth and development.
+Starting treatment early allows us to control jaw growth, which can reduce the risk of needing extensive orthodontic work in the future.
+Furthermore, our director and staff strive to provide gentle and polite care so that children enjoy their visits.
+If you are looking for “pediatric orthodontics in the Shiba Koen” area, please come in for a consultation.

 Frequently Asked Questions (FAQ)

-- We recommend having a dental check-up once your child turns one year old.
-Also, start practicing brushing once teeth begin to emerge.
+We recommend having a dental checkup once your child reaches their first birthday.
+Additionally, you should start practicing brushing as soon as teeth begin to erupt.

-- Prolonged thumb sucking can negatively impact dental alignment and bite.
-If thumb sucking continues past age three, consult a dentist.
+Prolonged thumb-sucking can negatively impact tooth alignment and the bite.
+Therefore, if thumb-sucking continues past the age of three, please consult a dentist.

-- Leaving cavities in baby teeth untreated can adversely affect the permanent teeth that follow.
-Even with baby teeth, seek treatment early if cavities develop.
+Neglecting cavities in primary teeth can adversely affect the permanent teeth that follow.
+Therefore, even if it is a primary tooth, please seek treatment early if a cavity develops.

-- It’s important to help them understand that the dentist is not a scary place.
-Playing dentist games at home or reading picture books featuring dentists can be effective.
-Additionally, at our clinic, we make various efforts to ensure children can relax and receive treatment, so rest assured.
+First, it is important to help the child understand that the dentist is not a scary place.
+For example, playing “dentist” at home or reading picture books featuring dentists can be effective.
+At our clinic, we take various measures to ensure children can receive treatment while relaxed, so please rest assured.

 View Other Treatment Options